tkalayci71/stable-diffusion-noise/readme.md

     Prompt: underwater, sunbeams, light rays, reflections, sparkle, shimmer, bubbles, seashells, pearls, glitter, bling Negative prompt: cartoon Steps: 20, Sampler: Heun, CFG scale: 7, Seed: 3728374670, Size: 768x768, Model hash: 93a10d6661, Model: ProtoGen_X5.3-pruned-fp16

 ![image](txt2img.jpg)

+### more experiments / todo:

+* what image do I get if I decode all zeros with VAE? brownish non-solid image
+* re-encode that with VAE? can't get all zeros back
+* don't add latent noise, use just encoded pixel noise? doesn't seem to work except when CFG scale is high (25)
+* what does pure Red, Green, Blue, Black, White images encode to? todo
+* does SD modify only values in latent space which are out of range in pixel space? todo